University of Kent: 2000 to present

 In 2015, the university held a number of events to celebrate its 50th anniversary.
 Festivals were held in Canterbury and Medway, a summer festival, the funding of twelve Beacon Projects and the temporary erection of a Ferris Wheel on the Canterbury campus.
 In 2016, a consultation was launched on a masterplan for future development of the Canterbury campus.
 In March 2017 it was announced that, in partnership with Canterbury Christ Church University, the University of Kent had been given funding to develop Kent and Medway Medical School.
-In 2023, more than 450 students in the Kent's Student Union voted in favour of moving all catering to plant-based.
+In 2023, more than 450 students in the Kent's Students' Union voted in favour of moving all catering to plant-based.
 The vote follows similar votes at other universities.

 The University of Kent saw its first two alumni going on to win Nobel prizes, both for literature: Kazuo Ishiguro (English and Philosophy, 1978) in 2017 and Abdulrazak Gurnah (PhD, 1982) in 2021.

 In June 2022, the University of Kent signed a twinning agreement with Kherson State University (KSU) in Ukraine as part of the UK government-backed Universities UK (UUK) initiative.
 The partnership aims to support KSU during the Russian invasion of Ukraine, providing academic and technical assistance, including online English classes, guest lectures, and research collaboration.
 This agreement is part of a broader effort by UK universities to support Ukrainian institutions affected by the war.

 In 2024, as part of its "Kent 2030" strategy to address financial challenges, the University of Kent announced plans to discontinue six courses: anthropology, art history, health and social care, journalism, music and audio technology, and philosophy.
 This decision raised concerns among students and staff regarding the potential impact on academic diversity and future career opportunities.
-In response to the proposed course closures and the planned elimination of 58 jobs, staff at the university voted in favor of strike action.
+In response to the proposed course closures and the planned elimination of 58 jobs, staff at the university voted in favour of strike action.
 Additionally, a petition to preserve the affected courses garnered over 16,000 signatures.

 A revision of the university's ordinances in June 2025 deleted the section on colleges that had been present up to the 2024 revision, removing them from the university's constitutional documents.

 On the 10th September 2025, the university announced plans to merge with the University of Greenwich, with degrees continuing to be awarded under either the Kent or Greenwich name rather than adopting a single unified university designation.
-The two universities will form the London and South East University Group.
+The two universities merged to form the London and South East University Group in August 2026.

+In March 2026, an outbreak of meningitis in Canterbury, including the university's campus, led to the deaths of two people (one a Kent student), while a number of other people were hospitalised.